Integration from Apple Wallet using Wallet Extensions

 Implement the Non-UI Extension

-The Non-UI Extension requires a class to be provided that implements PKIssuerProvisioningExtensionHandler
+The Non-UI Extension requires you to provide a class implementing PKIssuerProvisioningExtensionHandler

 .